Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Remember, regular dental checkups are the best way to pick up on any dental problems before they reach your tooth root.
-Taking good care of your teeth will help minimise the chances of you needing a root canal filling in the future.
+Taking good care of your teeth will help minimise the chances of you needing a root canal treatment in the future.

 FAQs

-Do I need a root canal or filling?
+When do I need root canal treatment?

 What are the signs of infection after a root canal?